Today, I will be introducing Keigo as part of the new series upcoming for next week.

 Question: Why are we learning the 5 different types when we can survive with 3 different types?

 Answer: I will give an analogy.
 If the price of the food is now $10 instead of $8 two years ago, would you be able to get away just by paying $8?
 Chances are the restaurant staff might ask you to fork out another $2.
 Same theory over here.
 To appreciate the language better, it is better to learn the new concepts rather than the old concepts as taught in the textbooks.
 I personally encountered problems with Keigo previously.
-Since i have mastered Keigo, i would like to share what i have learned, so that it is easy for you all to pick it up.
+Since i have learned a bit more about Keigo, i hope to share what I have learned, so that it is easy for you all to pick it up.

 The next few posts i will go into more detail in the following order.